Regular Show: The Movie: Production

 The film was first announced in February 2015 during the Cartoon Network upfront.
-Series creator J. G. Quintel announced on June 11, 2015, via Twitter that the production of the film had been completed.
+Regular Show creator J. G. Quintel announced on June 11, 2015, via Twitter that the production of the film had been completed.
 A trailer for the film was shown at the 2015 Comic Con International event on July 10, 2015 and was later released online on July 12, 2015.
 Despite the film being announced in February 2015, the film began production in 2014.